uaf-math/calc1/index.md

 taught by the [Department of Mathematics and Statistics](http://www.uaf.edu/dms) at the [University of Alaska Fairbanks](http://www.uaf.edu).

-### Instructor and Section Information for Spring 2022
+### Instructor and Section Information for Fall 2022

 | Section | Instructor                  |    | Time             | Location |
 | :-------|:----------------------------|----| :----------------| :--------|